Search Assist Coach

 To clear any lesson template back to its original state, select the Clear this lesson button that appears when you hover over a lesson.

-Your users see the sample queries you created when they first log into ThoughtSpot and go through the onboarding process.
+Your users see the sample queries you created when they first sign in to ThoughtSpot and go through the onboarding process.